Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

-One big difference is that the internet sites of any choices are opened immediately for Debian, while the numbers of closed internet sites including fftw3 and similar are so many in AlmaLinux. *) This point has been updated and fixed in AlmaLinux 9.6.
+One big difference is that the internet sites of any choices are opened immediately for Debian, while the numbers of closed internet sites including fftw3 and similar are so many in AlmaLinux. *) This point has been updated but is closed for FFTW3 in AlmaLinux 9.6.

 The classic water and ice MD [2] and the ab-initio Siesta-4.1 code [3] are tested for AlmaLinux and Debian OS.